hyperledger/fabric-sdk-java/README.md

 ---

-## Latest Fabric Builds.
-Latest Fabric builds are seldom needed except for those working on the very latest Fabric features.
-Some information to help with that can been found in [Developer Instructions](./docs/DeveloperInstructions.md)

 ## v2.1 builds of Fabric and Fabric-ca needed for the integration test

 To get a functioning Fabric v2.1 network needed by the SDK Integration tests.